| |

 Page | 27

- Do you believe there was foul play involved in Princess Diana’s death, or was it purely an
+Do you believe there was foul play involved in Princess Diana’s death, or was

 accident?